woguta/Bacterial-WGS/ONT.md

-# The ONT WGS (Whole Genome Sequencing) bacterial pipeline
+# The ONT WGS pipeline

 Is a bioinformatics pipeline designed for analyzing bacterial genomes using Oxford Nanopore Technologies (ONT) sequencing data.
 The pipeline includes several steps, which are outlined below: